sebhildebrandt/systeminformation/README.md

 npm run test    # for testing individual functions
 ```

-Thynk you for testing and reporting!
+Thank you for testing and reporting!
 Please report any issue with the prefix "v6.beta.0: "

 ## Current Version 5.0